rocketblast/administration/CS-GO-Administration-Guide/In-Game-Admin-Menu.md

 The Player Command Menu is this,
 ![alt tag] (http://i.imgur.com/PnwMOFq.png )
 To select an option you must just press the number of that option.
+When selecting a player, reason or length press 8 to view the next page of these options.

 ### 1) Opening the admin menu
 To open the admin menu type `</admin>` in to chat, which will open this,